 February...fantasy into abuse.

 It is February - and I always get the urge to do something about what happened in February.
-Doing something is dangerous.
+But doing something is dangerous.
 The intuition that I was 'standing on thin ice ' when I sent him my victim statement proved true.

 My vow to make the narrative and information freeware, wrong term - but it fits - continues.
+It is doing something - my writing here, but I want to do more.
 Next step is to get the story published.

 Why?

-Because whistle blowers get a very raw deal, and people prefer not to complain.
-A stoic, just get on with it mentality is seen as noble.
+Because whistle blowers get a very raw deal - surely a reason not to!!!
+Whistle blowers are treated very badly, even if we've never seen the aftermath I think we all know this.
+Hollywood creates stories to rebalance the truth.
+But Hollywood isn't about the truth.
+And so people prefer not to complain; much safer to try and remain stoic, plus a just get on with it mentality is seen as noble.
+Primarily because conflict creates damage.
+Don't cause trouble is sensible, rational, could be that you simply didn't understand the situation and you wouldn't want to be the one making such a fool of yourself?
 We are socialised into displaying humility, saying 'I don't know the whole story, perhaps I'm wrong?
 I don't want to do anyone any harm'.

 So abusers get away with it.

 And it feels very wrong to say that psychotherapy could be harmful.
 Though of course, this is why my training took so long, and why I'm going back to university.
+We want to do our very best.
 But I want it understood here and now that psychotherapy isn't scientific, most of what we are taught is a set of interlocking concepts.
-They are compelling, but culturally created.
-They are not the truth about you.
+They are compelling, but they were created within a culture.
+They are not the truth, about you, about anyone.
+Just metaphors.

 Relationship is the thing that heals.
-But this too gets tangled up and corrupted by therapeutic concepts - linking the reparative relationship with the therapist's idealised notions of the child, and childhood.
+But this too gets tangled up and corrupted by therapeutic concepts - linking the reparative relationship with the therapist's idealised notions of the child, and childhood in particular!

 The causes of how the therapist successfully re-traumatized me rests with what I'd call, therapeutic mythologies.
-These can be absorbed and quoted, as if the therapist is a cult member.
-Whilst underneath his beliefs and adherence to a mythos, the therapist had summoned Gottman's famous 'four horseman of the apocalypse'.
+These metaphors and compelling explanations were quoted in my direction, as if the therapist was a cult member.
+They sound nice, they sound reasonable and yet - the therapist had summoned Gottman's famous 'four horseman of the apocalypse'.
 The horseman?
-Contempt, criticism, defensiveness and stonewalling - that was entirely his own addition.
+Contempt, criticism, defensiveness and stonewalling - this is not therapy.

 The therapist criticised me, he attacked my character calling me tangential and contrary.
 He showed contempt, attacking my sense of self by taking the moral high ground, calling me transgressive.
 He acted defensively.... after stonewalling.